silentE3/groupCapstone/README.md

     /*number, the number of passes that will happen to generate the group*/ "grouping_passes": 2,
-    /*structure, matches the names of the fields found in the survey data to the fields required for grouping*/ "field_mappings": {
+    /*structure, matches the names of the fields found in the survey data to the fields required for grouping*/ /*used to denote what the availability is separated on, if multiple characters, simply type them all with no spaces or separators, every character typed will be conscidered a delimitor.
+As written below, it will separate on either a colon or a semicolon*/
+    "availability_values_delimiter":";:",
+    "field_mappings": {
         /*string, name of the field that contains the student's asurite ID*/ "student_id_field_name": "Please select your ASURITE ID",